syedumerahmedcode/linkedlist/readme.md

 - TODO: Create 3 diagrams showing step-by-step of insertion of Singly Linked List in memory.
 (89)

-## Traversal - singly linked list
+## Traversal in singly linked list

 - TODO: Add a diagram depicting the traversal in a singly linked list.
 (91) Time complexity: O(n)

-## Searching - singly linked list
+## Searching in singly linked list

 - TODO: Add a diagram depicting the searching a value in a singly linked list.
 (92) Time complexity: O(n)

-## Deletion - Singly linked list
+## Deletion in Singly linked list

 - TODO: Add a diagram depicting the deletion in a singly linked list.
 (93) Time complexity: O(n)